Beryl-Jingxin/PyExoCross/docs/source/coolingfunc.rst

    # Calculate partition, specific heats or cooling functions #
    Ntemp                                   1                         # The number of temperature steps Tmax                                    5000                      # Maximal temperature in K

-**Note**

-If the line lists data is not in the ExoMol format, please convert your data format into the ExoMol format at first and then compute cooling functions with *PyExoCross*.